Camp Pleasant by Richard Matheson

 - Finished reading it on May 24, 2008

 - Banks has written another excellent novel; the story is incredibly strong and at times pretty dark.
 In this case, Cameron Colley is a journalist trying to break a big story that he has been working on for a while.
 His leads take him on a slow path to what could be a juicy story.
 Meanwhile a serial killer is killing people in a poetic method best suited for the way they lived their lives.
 The two threads entwine as all the evidence from the killings point to Cameron who also begins to wonder if he might have been involved.
-While not quite as eccentric and darkly off-beat as The Wasp Factory, the story is definitely intense and enthralling.
+While not quite as eccentric and darkly off-beat as THE WASP FACTORY, the story is definitely intense and enthralling.
 There is a lot happening at times and it's easy to be led to believe one thing while something else occurs.
 Banks does a master job at mixing the elements and keeping you engaged.
 With this book being the quality it is, I'm now adding Banks to my list of authors to follow.
 Time to go buy all his books that I missed and catch up on some good reading.

 Congo by Michael Crichton